That Software Guy, Inc.'s Logo

 Category Issues in Zen Cart Mods

-This page describes category problems you can encounter when using the following Zen Cart mods:
+This page describes category problems you can encounter when using the following Zen Cart mods: If you're unsure about discounting mods and which one to use for your particular need, please refer to the Zen Cart Matrix-o-discounts.

-Mods using categories
+Discounting Mods (and other mods) using categories

 Mod Category Functions